Provable Training of a ReLU Gate with an Iterative Non-Gradient Algorithm

-{\it Firstly,} in Section \ref{sec:almostSGDReLU} we show a very simple iterative stochastic algorithm to recover in linear time the underlying parameter $\w_*$ of the $\relu$ gate when the data being samples is exactly realizable being of the form $(\x, \max \{ 0, \w_*^\top\x \} )$.
-That is w.h.p in $\log \left (\frac{1}{\epsilon} \right)$ iterations we get $\epsilon$ close to $\w_*$ while starting from any arbitrary initial point.
-To achieve this we use a mild distributional condition which essentially just captures the intuition that enough of our samples are such that $\w_*^\top\x >0$.
-To the best of our knowledge this is the first example of nearly distribution free training of a $\relu$ gate in linear time.
+{\it Secondly,} in Section \ref{sec:almostSGDReLU}, we exclusively focus on training the $\relu$ gate, $\R^n \ni \x \mapsto \max \{0,\w^\top \x \} \in \R$ for $\w \in \R^n$ being its weight.
+We note that for this gate, the corresponding empirical or the population risk is neither convex nor smooth w.r.t. how it depends on the weights.
+And yet we show a very simple iterative stochastic algorithm which can provably recover in linear time the underlying parameter $\w_*$ of the $\relu$ gate when the data being sampled is exactly realizable of the form $(\x, \max \{ 0, \w_*^\top\x \} )$.
+That is w.h.p. in $\log \left (\frac{1}{\epsilon} \right)$ iterations we get $\epsilon$ close to $\w_*$ while starting from any arbitrary initial point.
+(We recall that linear time convergence i.e getting $\epsilon$ close to the global minima in ${\cal O} (\log(\frac{1}{\epsilon}))$ time is a hallmark of specialized optimization methods adapted for smooth strongly convex objectives like \cite{johnson2013accelerating}).
+To achieve this we use a mild distributional condition which essentially captures the intuition that enough of our samples are such that $\w_*^\top\x >0$.
+To the best of our knowledge, this is the first example of nearly distribution-free training of a $\relu$ gate in linear time.